camentho/PM2_Audio_Synthesizer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Once the program is compiled and loaded on to the hardware, all that is needed is to connect a midi device via USB, and a speaker to the dedicated outgoing jack, to be able to enjoy wonderful tunes

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://www.youtube.com/watch?v=dQw4w9WgXcQ)_

 <p align="right">(<a href="#top">back to top</a>)</p>